Agnolotti vs. Ravioli: Differences & Uses

 Agnolotti Vs Ravioli

 Ravioli and agnolotti are both Italian delicacies known and loved in Italy and worldwide.
 They are both very similar in appearance and are often mistaken for one for the other.
-However, they are undoubtedly two separate dishes and disserve proper appreciation and praise.
-So, what are the differences between agnolotti and ravioli?
+However, they are undoubtedly two separate types of pasta and so deserve proper appreciation and praise.
+If you tried them raw, you would immediately notice the difference — but I am the only person I know who actually tastes raw pasta dough.
+But let’s get back to the topic at hand — what are the differences between agnolotti and ravioli?

-Agnolotti are small pasta hot pockets made of folded dough pieces.
-Ravioli are made of two individual dough pieces pressed together.
+Agnolotti is small pasta hot pockets made of folded dough pieces.
+Ravioli is made of two individual dough pieces pressed together.
 While the ravioli dough is made with flour and eggs, the agnolotti dough contains flour, eggs, olive oil, and milk.
 Both are cooked by boiling and served with sauces.

-Angolotti and ravioli are both delicious pasta varieties that have found a place in people’s kitchens and hearts.
-They are very similar but aren’t the same.
-In the following paragraphs, I will tell you all about the differences between ravioli and agnolotti.
+These two delicious pasta varieties have found a place in people’s kitchens and hearts all over the world.
+Even though they are very similar, they are far from the same.
+In the following paragraphs, I will tell you all about the differences you need to be aware of to love them properly.
+Let’s get into it!

 Traditionally, agnolotti is small rectangular pasta pockets filled with meat.
-They are made using one dough piece folded over the filling.
-Agnolotti often has a rectangular shape, but they can vary in appearance, as some people also give them a semi-circular shape.
+It is made using one dough piece folded over the filling.
+Also, even though it often has a rectangular shape, its appearance can vary, as some people also give them a semi-circular shape.

 Nevertheless, they always have one smooth edge, the one where the dough is folded, and the rest is pressed to prevent the filling from escaping.
 The pocked is sealed by hand, using only the maker’s fingertip.
 Therefore the folded sides have small dimples.

-Ravioli are square hot pasta pockets traditionally filled with ricotta cheese.
+Ravioli pasta looks like square pockets and is traditionally filled with ricotta cheese.
 However, the filling varies depending on where they are made.
-Unlike agnolotti, they are not folded, but consist of two individual pieces of dough pressed onto each other.
+Unlike agnolotti, this pasta type is not folded, but consists of two individual pieces of dough pressed onto each other.

-Ravioli are traditionally square-shaped but can also be shaped otherwise, depending on who makes them.
+Ravioli is traditionally square-shaped but can also be shaped otherwise, depending on the maker.
 The edges are pressed together with a fork leaving small straight stripes on the dough.

 Angolotti and ravioli use similar doughs, but they have some crucial differences in this aspect.
 While you normally make ravioli with traditional pasta dough containing eggs and all-purpose flour, angolotti’s dough also contains milk and olive oil.

-Ravioli are traditionally filled with ricotta cheese, but they are very open to experimentation and improvisation regarding the filling.
-Depending on where they are made, ravioli can be filled with spinach and cheese, mushrooms and meat, meat, and onions, etc. Basically, as long as the dough is the traditional ravioli dough and the making is the traditional ravioli making, the filling won’t change the type of pasta.
+Ravioli is traditionally filled with ricotta cheese, but it’s also very open to experimentation and improvisation regarding the filling.
+It can be filled with spinach and cheese, mushrooms and meat, meat and onions, etc. Basically, as long as the dough is the traditional ravioli dough and the method of making is traditional, the filling won’t change the type of pasta.

-Agnolotti doesn’t have a traditional filling like ravioli – the filling is a non-issue with this pasta type.
-Agnolotti has a less standard filling, but they are often filled with minced or ground meat.
-You can fill them with your favorite ingredients, as the dough is very adaptable to various flavors.
+Agnolotti doesn’t have a traditional filling like ravioli — the filling is a non-issue with this pasta type.
+It has a less standardized filling, but is often filled with minced or ground meat.
+I love to fill it with my favorite ingredients, and I can do so because the dough is very adaptable to various flavors.

-Ravioli go through a slightly different preparation process.
-There are two individual stripes of dough, one of which holds the filling, and the other covers it.
-Once you place both dough stripes where they should be, gently roll the top stripe with a ravioli rolling pin.
+Ravioli goes through a slightly different preparation process.
+There are two individual stripes of dough, one of which holds the filling, and the other that covers it.
+Once you place both dough stripes where they should be, then you gently roll the top stripe with a ravioli rolling pin.

 The rolling is optional, but it is frequently done to remove excess air from the ravioli pocket.
-The next step is cutting the ravioli into individual pieces and sealing the edges by pressing them with a fork.
+The next step is cutting it into individual pieces and sealing the edges by pressing them with a fork.

-Once done, ravioli and agnolotti are cooked the same way, i.e., by boiling.
-The water needs to contain a bit of salt and boil before adding the ravioli/agnolotti.
-The cooking takes about four to five minutes, after which you need to carefully take the pasta out of the water and place it on a dry towel to dry.
+Once done, you cook them both the same way, i.e., by boiling them.
+The water needs to contain a bit of salt and boil before adding the pasta.
+The cooking takes about four to five minutes, after which you need to carefully take it out of the water and place it on a dry towel to dry.

 This way, you can combine your ravioli or agnolotti with different sauces or broths.